 All safe scheduling models are stochastic.
 In its purest form, stochastic scheduling is based on the assumption that processing time distributions are known.
 This assumption is not as strong as one might think.
 First, it is often possible to use historical data to obtain such distributions.
 For instance, Trietsch, Mazmanyan, Gevorgyan and Baker (2010) demonstrated that the lognormal distribution fits project activity times obtained in a field study.
+(Those results were subsequently published in 2012.)
 Furthermore, they validated its use in representing such activity times based only on information available during the scheduling stage.
 Even if there is absolutely no historical data, decision makers must make decisions somehow, and their beliefs and estimates can be translated to distributions.
 Bayesian statistics is predicated on the ability of decision makers to assess such distributions at least implicitly.